Atlantis004/Computer_Vision_Project/README.md

 pip install -r requirements.txt
 ```

-**Key Libraries**
+**Libraries Used**

 * OpenCV
 * NumPy
 * SciPy
 * Matplotlib
-* Open3D (for point-cloud visualization)
+* Open3D

 ## Dataset and Preprocessing

 As per project guidelines:

-* Capture static, textured scenes with **60–80% overlap** between views.
+* We captured static, textured scenes (brick walls) with ~60% overlap between each frame.
-* Ensure consistent lighting and physical translation (not just rotation).
+* We ensured consistent lighting and physical translation (avoiding rotation).
-* Downscale 4K frames (3840×2160) to 1080×1920 for efficiency.
-* Intrinsic parameters are estimated from EXIF focal length and sensor size.
+* Intrinsic parameters were calculated from EXIF metadata.

 All input data are stored in `data/` and all results in `results/`.